A Beginners Guide to Eating Mindfully

 If we get lost in thought there is a danger that we will return to mechanical eating which often turns into shovelling food into our mouths, swallowing half chewed food and rushing to finish.

 I’d love to hear how you got on and any challenges you faced.
-I’ll post a follow up on how to handle specific challenges later in the year.

 Until then, happy healthy mindful eating.

-If you want to follow my 5 day experiment with Mindful Eating, go here for Day 1.
+To follow my 5 day experiment with Mindful Eating, go here for Day 1.

-If you want to read what I learned from the experiment, head here.
+To discover what I learned from the experiment, head here.